dials/dials/doc/sphinx/documentation/tutorials/metrology_corrections.rst

 if set to 0.0 no reflections will be rejected for being too close).
 Without this option, the central panels are very sparse::

-  dials.refine indexed.pickle experiments.json \
+  dials.refine indexed.refl experiments.json \
    outlier.algorithm=tukey use_all_reflections=true close_to_spindle_cutoff=0.01 \
-   output.reflections=refined_reflections_lev0.pickle \
+   output.reflections=refined_reflections_lev0.refl \
    output.experiments=refined_experiments_lev0.json

 Here is the output::